a-angeliev/Shoecommerce/server/README.md

 > - Request must have "x-access-token" Header.
 > - "x-access-token" value must be with the same id after decode.
 >
->Example error massages If don't have "x-access-token":
+>Example error messages If don't have "x-access-token":
 > ```json
 > {
 >    "message": "A valid token is missing!"